balena-io-examples/balena-electron/README.md

       # We need to specify which display we want to use for the X server. :0 is the first display that we have plugged in.
 This because there is no default display specified.
       - DISPLAY=:0
 ```

+## Build for multiple architectures

+There is an example script in this repo which uses `docker buildx` to build and push mutliple architecture images, along with the manifest to a docker repo.
+See `build-images.sh` for the details.